Updated: May 24

 Out of concern for leather shortages, one unknown manufacturer began to experiment with a substitute material - vinyl.
 These vinyl headbands come in two different colors: black (sometimes appearing bluish) and brown.
 They all exhibit triple weave herringbone twill cotton and lack any manufacturer's markings.
 Whichever company produced them, they were likely a supplier to St. Clair and Hood Rubber, as these vinyl headbands often appear in liners produced by those two companies.

-By war's end cotton headbands would come to bear the manufacturer's markings of 33 different producers.
-Unfortunately, sweat would often result in the fading of these markings, however the remaining photographs show most known producers (we will update this article as we archive more examples).
+By war's end cotton headbands would come to bear the manufacturer's markings of 35 different producers.
+Unfortunately, sweat would often result in the fading of these markings, however the remaining photographs show all but one known producer - Harold Allen.
+If you have a Harold Allen headband, please feel free to contact us.

-If your liner is in need of an original headband, please view our constantly-updated selection of accessories.
+If your liner is in need of an original headband, please view our regularly-updated selection of accessories.